zekaouinoureddine/Detecting-COVID-19-in-X-ray-Images/README.md

 **Detecting COVID-19 in X-ray**

 Coming down to business problem, our project aims to create a solution that can prevent COVID-19 in an automated way.
 This operation will be based on X-ray DataSet.
-However, the challenge is to find an efficient solution for detecting COVID-19 with a high sort of certainty using deep learning which is the stat-of-art of recent technologies, especially in AI.
+However, the challenge is to find an efficient solution for detecting COVID-19 with a high sort of certainty using deep learning which is the state-of-art of recent technologies, especially in AI.

 **Interested Audience**